duckdb/duckdb-web/docs/sql/functions/timestamptz.md

 In the examples below, the current time zone is presumed to be America/Los_Angeles using the Gregorian calendar.

-## Built-in Timestamp With Time Zone Functions
+## Built-In Timestamp With Time Zone Functions

 The table below shows the available scalar functions for `TIMESTAMP WITH TIME ZONE` values.
 Since these functions do not involve binning or display,